-Victoria Police – in conjunction with Centres Against Sexual Assault (CASA) – has adopted guidelines for responding appropriately to people reporting sexual assault.
+Victoria Police – in conjunction with CASA – has adopted guidelines for responding appropriately to people reporting sexual assault.
 This approach is outlined in the Victoria Police Code of Practice for Sexual Assault.
-Key aspects of the code include providing victims of sexual assault with information, choice and access to support and advocacy.
+Key aspects of the code include providing victims of sexual assault with information, choice, and access to support and advocacy.

 Physical evidence of sexual assault

 If you’ve been sexually assaulted or abused, it’s a good idea to have a health check-up — even if you decide not to report the assault to the police.
 You can have a check-up with your doctor or contact a CASA.
 This is to treat any injuries and check for sexually transmissible infections.

 If pregnancy is suspected, a woman can take the ‘morning-after pill’, which is available from pharmacists as well as doctors.
 If you decide to report the assault to police, you will be asked if you agree to a medical examination to collect forensic evidence to help police with their case.

 Physical evidence of the crime is sometimes the only undisputed fact presented in court, so it may help not to shower, change clothes, eat, drink or go to the toilet before the examination.

 The examination may include:

 - general examination – to look for and treat any injuries, including cuts or bruises.
 Photographs may be taken of the injuries, but only with your consent.
 Clothing may be kept for forensic testing